hugo-apero/iyo-apero/README.md

 1. **Apéro is thoughtfully crafted** with features a personal website _should have_: a proper "about" page; multiple layouts - including one with a sidebar; custom sidebar text with a sticky ad container; option to hide byline, dateline, and thumbnail images.

 2. **Good looks are baked in** - use a built-in color theme and choose your fonts.
 You can have a distinct (in a good way!) site without fannying around with any CSS or font files.
-Plus everything looks good on mobile thanks to the responsive Tachyons CSS framework.
+Plus everything **also** looks good on mobile, thanks to the responsive Tachyons CSS framework.

 3. **Batteries included** - all of these just work "out of the box": social links (Font Awesome & Academicons); social sharing images and metadata; featured thumbnail images (with special support for hexagon shapes); syntax highlighting (via Chroma); commenting (via utterances); contact form (via Formspree).